Definition of water

 Frost Formation:

 Frost in the form of water vapour or water gas, which becomes stronger.
 Frost usually forms on objects such as vehicles, windows, and plants that are filled with air, or filled with moisture.
-Locations that have a great deal of fog frequently have heavy frosts—types of snowfall when the outer surface area is cold beyond humidity.
+Locations that have a great deal of fog frequently have heavy frosts—types of snowfall when the outer surface area is cold beyond the humidity.

 Sublimation: